GeekHunter-Brasil/hello-world/backend-styleguide/README.md

       title: "Boas-vindas"
 ```

-If necessary to use a param in view, use:
+If you need a placeholder in a view, use:

 ```
 <%= t('.title', username: 'People') %>